Annunciata Garrotto: Early life and education

 Annunciata "Nunce" Marie Garrotto was born on 5 September 1907 in Omaha, Nebraska.
 She was an only child.
-Her father Alfio Garrotto had previously moved to Omaha from Carlentini, Sicily in 1903 at the age of 19; coming to the United with his wife Concetta Cocugga.
+Her father Alfio Garrotto had previously moved to Omaha from Carlentini, Sicily in 1903 at the age of 19; coming to the United States with his wife Concetta Cocugga.
 Her father established a grocery store in Omaha located at 502 N 16th St, the site of the current Pettit's Bakery.

-Garrotto's was educated Holy Family School and at Omaha Central High School; graduating from the latter school in 1924.
+Garrotto was educated Holy Family School and at Omaha Central High School; graduating from the latter school in 1924.
 She then studied music and languages at the University of Nebraska Omaha where she graduated in 1928.
 She spent the next four years studying singing in Italy with her mother living with her during that period.
 Her teacher in Milan was the soprano Lina de Benedetto.
 She later studied singing with Estelle Liebling in New York City.
 Liebling was a renowned voice teacher who taught Beverly Sills along with more than 70 other principal singers at the Metropolitan Opera.